Monadical-SAS/redux-time/README.md

 }
 ```

-Redux re-renders components automatcially whenever the state they subscribe to with `mapStateToProps` changes.
+Redux re-renders components automatically whenever the state they subscribe to with `mapStateToProps` changes.
 New animated state is immediately rendered after the `animations` reducer returns, and the position of the ball updates on the screen!
-This process repeats on every animation frame, and the ball state changes on every `TICK` until the animtion finishes.
+This process repeats on every animation frame, and the ball state changes on every `TICK` until the animation finishes.

 ## When would you use this?